Updated: 02/2026

 - Ability to accept risks inherent in self-employment

-As applicable, the DORS counselor will obtain information from providers (e.g., psychologists, physicians, counselors) currently or recently treating the individual in terms of viability of self-employment for the individual considering the characteristics required for success (see above).
+- As applicable, the DORS counselor will obtain information from providers (e.g., psychologists, physicians, counselors) currently or recently treating the consumer in terms of viability of self-employment for the consumer considering the characteristics required for success (see above).
 Referral for an assessment of feasibility of self-employment should be considered on an individual basis and include questions for the provider about specific traits required for self-employment.

-The DORS counselor and individual will discuss the individual’s financial goals in order to define what would constitute a successful outcome.
+- The counselor and consumer will discuss the individual’s financial goals in order to define what would constitute a successful outcome.
 Such issues as termination of government benefits, supplementing family income, and earning sufficient funds to maintain competitive employment standards should be considered.

-From the outset, individuals interested in self-employment will be informed that the Division will not provide major financial support for business ventures.
-Only limited funding toward specific goods and/or services required according to an approved business plan and IPE will be considered.
-Such funding will typically not exceed $15,000 and will not be provided in the form of cash (see
+- From the outset, individuals interested in self-employment will be informed that DORS will not provide major financial support for business ventures.
+Only limited funding toward specific goods and/or services required according to an approved Business Plan and IPE will be considered.
+Such funding will typically not exceed $10,000 and will not be provided in the form of cash (see

 Section 1403).